Saudade [sou'dädə]

 (noun) the Japanese art of repairing broken pottery by mending the areas of breakage with lacquer dusted or mixed with powdered gold, silver, or platinum.

-It is an expression of authentic feelings and experiences in an increasingly curated society, touching on heavy subjects like grief and depression while interrogating the idea of hiding these very emotions even from ourselves.
+This debut poetry collection is an expression of authenticity in an increasingly curated society.
+Its contents explore loneliness, regret, anger, grief, and depression while interrogating the idea of hiding these very emotions even from ourselves.
 Like the concept of kintsugi, people are just as beautiful because of their struggles and imperfections, rather than in spite of them.

 In honor of the late Ryuichi Sakamoto